-Outcomes Measures Target Indicator Shared geospatial data and maps of seagrass meadows in all three countries, in specific priority regions Number of new maps of key seagrass blue carbon ecosystems in all three countries, in locations that have been identified as gaps, which are made publicly available 100% of available geospatial data from reliable sources, in the three countries, combined and released Increase in the number of blue carbon maps, especially seagrass maps, available through the CEC Shared conservation methodology to conserve threatened wetlands, through market-based mechanisms and other opportunities Completion of the conservation methodology to enable the protection of threatened wetlands, and thus secure avoided-emissions credits for habitats that are threatened by coastal development Completed conservation methodology to conserve threatened wetlands through market-based mechanisms Availability of conservation methodology in the public domain Enhanced understanding, through shared lessons and analyses, in all three countries, of the federal, international and market-based opportunities for blue carbon integration into existing or potential policies across North America Publication of shared lessons and analyses, in all three countries, of the federal, international and market-based opportunities for blue carbon integration Final report 100% complete and disseminated Report made available to the public Facilitated trinational communication and information exchange among the scientific and policy communities, through a stronger North American Community of Practice for Blue Number of participants at workshops and participating in CEC work, by region/country, area of expertise, and organization/agency collaboration of scientists, in the three countries Involvement of 75% of the subject-matter experts identified by the three countries, in reviewing and consulting on trinational blue carbon work Increased numbers of experts participating in CEC work, since Phase 1 of the project, with an increased focus on seagrass-mapping experts and seagrass-science experts
+Outcomes Measures Target Indicator Shared geospatial data and maps of seagrass meadows in all three countries, in specific priority regions.
+Shared carbon data on seagrass carbon storage (in soils) and sequestration (in plants).
+Number of new maps (five new areas) of key seagrass blue carbon ecosystems in all three countries, in locations that have been identified as gaps, which are made publicly available.
+New soil carbon data for each of the five newly mapped seagrass areas.
+100% of available geospatial data from reliable sources, in the three countries, combined and released.
+All new carbon data collected released in a format that is easily understood.
+Potentially work to publish these data in the peer-reviewed literature.
+Increase in the number of blue carbon maps, especially seagrass maps, available through the CEC.
+Increase the seagrass carbon storage and sequestration data available for North America by adding data from five new seagrass sites.

+Shared conservation methodology to conserve threatened wetlands, through market-based mechanisms and other opportunities Completion of the conservation methodology to enable the protection of threatened wetlands, and thus secure avoided-emissions credits for habitats that are threatened by coastal development Completed conservation methodology to conserve threatened wetlands through market-based mechanisms Availability of conservation methodology in the public domain Enhanced understanding in all three countries, through shared lessons and analyses of the federal, international and market-based opportunities for blue carbon integration into existing or potential policies across North America Publication of shared lessons and analyses, in all three countries, of the federal, international and market- based opportunities for blue carbon integration Final report 100% complete and disseminated Report made available to the public Facilitated trinational communication and information exchange among the scientific and policy communities, through a stronger North American Community of Practice for Blue Carbon Number of participants at workshops and participating in CEC work, by region/country, area of expertise, and organization/agency collaboration of scientists, in the three countries Involvement of 75% of the subject-matter experts identified by the three countries, in reviewing and consulting on trinational blue carbon work Increased numbers of experts participating in CEC work, since Phase 1 of the project, with an increased focus on seagrass-mapping experts and seagrass- science experts